-This work is to be part of a larger site with many other works that refer to a common set of sources.
+This work is to be part of a larger site with many other works that refer to overlapping sets of sources.
 Accordingly, and given that all such work is dynamic, I have chosen to maintain a single technical bibliography.
-No, I don't have an aversion to citations (the bibliography in my more recent book goes on for twenty pages), but this "picture book" format does.
+No, I don't have an aversion to citations (the bibliography in my more recent book goes on for 16 pages), but this "picture book" format does make citations problematic.
 In its construction, it was often that a single character would add a new line, then necessitating a smaller photograph.
 So, footnotes were out because it would have otherwise been too destructive to the graphical format.
 With some ideas referring to multiple sources, links sufficient to meet an academic standard would have been similarly adverse to communicating the content.
 Worse, too many links makes reading harsh and unpleasant, not only because of character and color variation but because it interrupts the larger flow of ideas.
+I may put invisible links in some day, but only if interest or controversy warrants them and time permits, but I do have another book to finish first.